ms228823/Web-Application-for-Medical-Care-Services---MedicCarePlus---/README.md

 <p>This page shows Reservations information: Rooms No.	patient Name, Check In Date, Check Out Date, Exit Date, Total Price, which is no of reservation days * price,....etc. .
 And user can Print this report by clicking button "print this page".</p>

+## Disclaimer Alert: this part is still not finished yet so the part won't be providing a graphical representation as an explanation of users's capabilities (aka: functions)
 ### 9. Schedule appointments